-The Innocence Project was founded in 1992 by Barry C. Scheck and Peter J. Neufeld at Cardozo Law, to assist prisoners who could be proven innocent through DNA testing.
-To date, over 300 people in the United States have been exonerated by DNA testing—prisoners who served an average of 13 years in prison before exoneration and release.
+The Innocence Project was founded in 1992 by Barry C. Scheck and Peter J. Neufeld at Cardozo Law, to assist incarcerated people who could be proven innocent through DNA testing.
+To date, 193 people in the United States have been exonerated by DNA testing through The Innocence Project.
+These incarcerated people served an average of 14 years in prison before their exoneration and release.

 of prisoners are estimated to be innocent

 of prisoners found innocent had confessed or admitted guilt during trial

 Innocence Project Director

 Professor Barry Scheck